Junior Faculty Forum

 All junior tenure-track faculty are welcome to all JFF events.
 See below for planned events and if you have questions, please email Alexis Boylan.

-October 9-10 PUBLISHING NOW!
-Angie Hogan, Associate Editor, University of Virginia Press
+October 9-10 Angie Hogan, Associate Editor, University of Virginia Press

-November 27 PUBLISHING NOW!
-Ray Ryan, Senior Commissioning Editor, Cambridge University Press
+November 27 Ray Ryan, Senior Commissioning Editor, Cambridge University Press

 More details to come.